UB-Mannheim/crass/doc/basic-concepts.md

 1. Compute the clipping masks.
     * There are 5 types of segments:
         - h = header
-        - a = left side separated by a horizontal line
+        - a = left side separated by a vertical line
-        - b = right side separated by a horizontal line
+        - b = right side separated by a vertical line
-        - c = space between header and horizontal line or horizontal line and another horizontal line
+        - c = space between header and vertical line or vertical line and another vertical line
         - f = footer
 2. Crop the single segments
     (by default: the footer and header information will also be stored)